Al Rayyan

-Al Rayyan (الريان; also spelled as Ar Rayyan) is the third-largest municipality in the state of Qatar.
-Its primary settlement is the city of the same name, which occupies the entire eastern section and largely surrounds Metropolitan Doha and functions as a suburb.
+Al Rayyan (الريان; also spelled Ar Rayyan) is the third-largest municipality in Qatar.
+Its primary settlement is the city of the same name, which occupies the entire eastern section and is a part of the Doha Metropolitan Area.
 The vast expanse of mostly undeveloped lands in the south-west also falls under the municipality's administration.

 Etymology

 Similar to many other names given to Qatari settlements and municipalities, Al Rayyan Municipality was named after a geographic feature present in its namesake, the city of Al Rayyan.
-The city derives its name from the Arabic term "ray", which translates to "irrigation".
+The city derives its name from the Arabic term ray, which translates to "irrigation".
 This name was bestowed upon it due to its low elevation, allowing it to act as a flood plain and provide a sustained supply of water to the numerous plants that grew within its boundaries.